Functional & Airway Dentistry

 Research demonstrates that behavioral interventions combined with structural improvements resolve sleep problems in up to 80% of cases and significantly improve overall health outcomes.

-Who Benefits from Airway-Focused Dentistry?
+Who Benefits from Functional & Airway Dentistry?

 Children and Adolescents